drewbarontini/leo/README.md

 Leo
 ===

 Leo is a Markdown, Middleman-powered writing environment.
 It allows you to quickly create Markdown files, and it automatically generates the sidebar sections for you.
-For example, just create `source/introduction.md`, and then add the following [Frontmatter]() at the top of the document.
+For example, just create `source/index.md`, and then add the following [Frontmatter]() at the top of the document.

+**Note**: Middleman will use the `source/index.md` file as the root file, so make sure that's what you first page is named.
+You can change the title to be whatever you'd like, though.

 ```yaml
 ---